dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 * One edge case to be aware of here is if node that was split was the last node of the heap, The `heap_tail` variable should be updated as well, if it is being used (this depends on design decisions).

-After that the allocator can compute the address to return using `(uintptr_t)cur_node + sizeof(Heap_node)`, since we want to return the memory *after* the node, not the node itself (otherwise the program would put data there and overwrite what we've stored there!).
+After that the allocator can compute the address to return using `(uintptr_t)cur_node + sizeof(Heap_node)`, since we want to return the memory *after* the node, not the node itself (otherwise the program would put data there and overwrite what we've stored!).

 Before wrapping up there's a few things worth pointing out about implementing splitting:

-* Remember that every node has some overhead, so when splitting we shouldn't have nodes smaller (or equal to) than `sizeof(Heap_Node)`, because otherwise they will never be allocated.
+* Remember that every node has some overhead, so when splitting we shouldn't have nodes smaller than (or equal to) `sizeof(Heap_Node)`, because otherwise they will never be allocated.
 * It's a good idea to have a minimum size for the memory a chunk can contain, to avoid having a large number of nodes and for easy alignment later on.
 For example if the `minimum_allocatable_size` is 0x20 bytes, and we want to allocate 5 bytes, we will still receive a memory block of `0x20` bytes.
 The program may not know it was returned `0x20` bytes, but that is okay.
-What exactly value should be used for it is implementation specific, values of `0x10` and `0x20` are popular.
+What exact value should be used for it is implementation specific, values of `0x10` and `0x20` are popular.
 * Always remember that there is the memory footprint of `sizeof(Heap_Node)` bytes while computing sizes that involve multiple nodes.
 If we decide to include the overhead size in the node's size, remember to also subtract it when checking for suitable nodes.

 And that's it!